allegroai/clearml-docs/docs/webapp/webapp_profile.md

 ### Leaving a Workspace

-You can leave any workspace you’ve previously joined (except your personal workspace).
+You can leave any workspace you've previously joined (except your personal workspace).

 When leaving a workspace, you lose access to its resources (tasks, models, etc.) and your previously created access credentials to that workspace are revoked.
 Tasks and associated artifacts that you logged to that workspace will remain